projectara/greybus-spec/source/special.rst

 Greybus SVC Interface Device ID Response
 """"""""""""""""""""""""""""""""""""""""

-The Greybus SVC Interface Device ID response message contains no payload.
+Table :num:`table-svc-intf-device-id-response` defines the Greybus SVC Interface Device ID Response payload.
+If the Response message header has :ref:`greybus-protocol-error-codes` not equal to GB_OP_SUCCESS, the value of the Response payload field is undefined and shall be ignored.

-The SVC shall return the following errors depending on the sub-state values of the :ref:`hardware-model-interface-states` with Interface ID given by intf_id in the request payload:
+The SVC shall return the following errors in the status field of the Operation Response payload depending on the sub-state values of the :ref:`Interface State <hardware-model-interface-states>` with Interface ID given by intf_id in the Request payload.

 - If DETECT is not DETECT_ACTIVE, the response shall have status GB_SVC_INTF_NOT_DETECTED.